ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260535 Cabinets Enclosures.md

    14. Provide cadmium plating for enclosure at gasket contact areas.
    15. Provide a combination door gasket of woven-plated steel mesh and oil-resistant gasket held in place with retainers.
    16. Provide hinged cover with stainless steel door clamps on three sides of door.
-4. ACCESSORIES*   1.
-Terminal Blocks:
+4. ACCESSORIES
-      1.
+	1. Terminal Blocks:
    17. Provide terminal blocks per NEMA ICS 4 for the indicated enclosures and cabinets.
    18. Provide power terminals, for voltages above 50 volts, of the unit-construction, closed-back design, with tubular pressure screw terminal connectors, rated 600 volts.
 Provide barriers between each set of terminals.
    19. Provide signal and control terminals for voltages 50 volts and less of the modular construction type, channel mounted with tubular pressure-screw terminal connectors, rated 300 volts.